Capitalize only when the year immediately follows.

 There are two acceptable uses of hyphens:

 1. In hyphenation, to break words at the ends of lines of copy.
-Limit hyphenation as much as possible—turn it off, if you can.
-If you must use it, follow the guidelines below.
+Limit hyphenation as much as possible.

 Don’t break a hyphenated compound in the middle of either of its component words.
 If the compound must be broken, break it after the hyphen.